The Road

 Dusk came fast in the hills.
 The cliff faces cut off the greater light before she was ready for it, and by the time they found a flat stretch of ground beside a deep-rooted thorn grove, the cold had already settled in for the night.

-When she turned, he was forty strides out in the open clearing, back to the camp, looking at the sky.
-Coat still.
-Hands at his sides.
+She didn't hear Thuse leave the fire, and when she turned he was forty strides out in the open clearing with his back to the camp, looking at the sky with his coat still and his hands loose at his sides.

-Kai went on breaking branches.
+Kai went on breaking branches and tried not to stare.

 "You were watching the sky," Kai said.